Mitigating errors in state preparation and measurement with noncomputational states: Simulations

 An active \emph{qubit reset} is a qubit measurement followed by a feedforward $X$ gate conditioned on measuring the $\ket{1}$ state that can be used for qubit initialization.
 Here, the qubit measurement misclassifies the $\ket{2}$ state as $\ket{1}$, owing to the overlap of their complex readout signals~\cite{fischer_ancilla-free_2022,hazra2025benchmarking}.
 Such active resets are ineffective at removing the $\ket{2}$-state population as they only implement binary classification and the feedforward $X$ gate does not interact with $\ket{2}$.
 In \cref{sec:exp}, this was overcome with a long passive reset before executing each circuit, which we call \textit{slow reset}, see \cref{fig:qutrit_sim_rabief}(a). \textit{Fast reset} forgoes this long delay, relying only on active resets in the repetition delay, see \cref{fig:qutrit_sim_rabief}(b).
 Qubit measurements with fast resets cause distortions in the RabiEF signals, owing to their poor $\ket{2}$-state reset, which contaminates the estimates of $p_\text{sp}$ in Eq.~(\ref{eq:stateprep}).
 Therefore, we consider an imperfect \emph{qutrit reset} which discriminates between $\ket{0}$, $\ket{1}$, and $\ket{2}$~\cite{Bianchetti2010, fischer_ancilla-free_2022} and applies the feedforward $I$, $X$, and $XX_{12}$ gates, depending on the respective outcomes.

 We simulate RabiEF experiments on qutrits with ideal qubit gates embedded in $SU(3)$, e.g., $X=\ket{1}\!\bra{0} + \ket{0}\!\bra{1} + \ket{2}\!\bra{2}$.
+This is justified in practice as experimental single-qubit and -qutrit gates typically have much higher fidelities than two-qubit gates and measurements~\cite{blok2021,abughanem2025}.
 Thermal relaxation and measurement errors are included as separate operations, attached to appropriate circuit instructions.
 To investigate how state-preparation removes the $\ket{2}$-state population we perform density matrix simulations of RabiEF with $N=1000$ shots and $40$ rotation angles $\theta\in[0,4\pi]$ for $R_{12}(\theta)$.
 This is done for fast qubit reset, slow qubit reset, fast qutrit reset, and slow qutrit reset.
 The projected post-measurement state $\rho_{k-1}$ of the previous RabiEF circuit and shot is the input to the repetition delay of the next circuit, as was done in Ref.~\cite{hauptRestless2023}, see \cref{fig:qutrit_sim_rabief}(a)-(b).
 This allows us to observe how post-measurement states and imperfect qutrit reset contaminate subsequent shots.
 The measurement outcomes are saved, alongside all input states $\rho_{\text{sp},k}$, see \cref{fig:qutrit_sim_rabief}.
 See Appendix~\ref{appendix:qutrit_sim} for more details on the simulation setup.

-Our simulations include three active resets inter-spaced in a $250~\mathrm{\mu{}s}$ repetition delay since multiple reset instructions increas the fidelity of initializing the transmon~\cite{Brandhofer2023}.
+Our simulations include three active resets interspaced in a $250~\mathrm{\mu{}s}$ repetition delay since multiple reset instructions increase the fidelity of initializing the transmon~\cite{Brandhofer2023}.
 The long delay for passive resets is set to $10~\mathrm{ms}$.
 We simulate thermal relaxation of the qutrit during all idle times and measurements.
 Measurement errors are modeled as thermal relaxation, measurement-induced leakage, and readout signal misclassifications.
 Misclassifications are simulated with a \textit{readout assignment error} matrix $R$, storing probabilities $q_{jk}$ to misclassify $\ket{k}$ as $\ket{j}$.
 For a state with ideal measurement probabilities $(\alpha, \beta, \gamma)$, for $(\ket{0},\ket{1},\ket{2})$, the noisy final measurement probabilities are $R(\alpha, \beta, \gamma)^T$, where